-The Tutorial Program at Launceston College is an important support for our students to achieve positive educational outcomes.
+We provide a Tutorial Program that is important support for our students to achieve positive educational outcomes.
 It is clear that students who do access the tutorials improve their performance especially in Level 3 subjects.
 Staff are also available in their non-teaching lines and at other times through negotiation with the student.

-Launceston State High School began in 1913 and for the first three years was housed at the Charles Street School, Milton Hall and St John’s Church Hall until the new buildings were opened at the current site in Paterson Street in 1916.
+Launceston College has evolved from its humble beginnings as Launceston State High School began in 1913.
+For the first three years was housed at the Charles Street School, Milton Hall and St John’s Church Hall until the new buildings were opened at the current site in Paterson Street in 1916.
 In 1967 it changed to being Launceston Matriculation College, catering just for years 11 and 12.
 In 1980 it became the Paterson Street campus of Launceston Community College (an amalgam of years 11 and 12, TAFE and Adult Education) and in 1987 it became a separate institution again, ‘Launceston College’, catering for just years 11 and 12.

 The original buildings still basically exist and new blocks have been built around them.
 The College now caters for Tasmanian Certificate of Education subjects, vocational subjects (Certificate 1 and 2) and flexible learning.
 Over the years the College has produced eleven Rhodes scholars and many well-known people have studied here, for instance one of our Rhodes scholars, Dr Neal Blewett a Federal Minister until 1993, and Ray Martin the television presenter.
 By the way, David Ritchie, a student in the 70's was appointed the Ambassador to France last March.